Wanneroo

 Table Chart PROFILE FAQ

-Conversely, professional & technical services show lower representation at 5.2% versus the regional average of 8.2%.
-The area appears to offer limited local employment opportunities, as indicated by the Census working population count compared to resident population.
-Over the 12 months to September 2025, employment increased by 5.1%, while labour force increased by 3.6%, causing a decrease in unemployment rate of 1.3 percentage points.
-In contrast, Greater Perth experienced employment growth of 2.9% and labour force growth of 3.0%.
-State-level data to 25-Nov-25 shows WA employment contracted by 0.27% (losing 5,520 jobs), with the state unemployment rate at 4.6%, compared to the national rate of 4.3%.
-National employment forecasts from May-25 suggest an expansion of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Wanneroo's employment mix, local employment is estimated to increase by 6.1% over five years and 12.9% over ten years.
+Conversely, professional & technical services had lower representation at 5.2%, compared to the regional average of 8.2%.
+Employment opportunities locally appeared limited based on Census data comparison between working population and resident population.
+Over the 12 months to September 2025, employment increased by 5.2% while labour force rose by 3.7%, reducing unemployment by 1.3 percentage points (AreaSearch).
+In contrast, Greater Perth saw employment grow by 2.9%, labour force expand by 3.0%, and marginal unemployment increase.
+National employment forecasts from Jobs and Skills Australia for May-25 suggest national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Wanneroo's industry mix indicates local employment should increase by 6.1% over five years and 12.9% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment